-De Anza Hosting Kickoff Event and Euphrat Exhibit
+De Anza Hosts Kickoff Event and Euphrat Exhibit

-De Anza College will host the Jan.
+De Anza College was host for the Jan.
 26 kickoff for the 2023 Silicon Valley Reads campaign, with an on-campus event featuring three authors whose work aligns with the theme of “Journey to New Beginnings.”

 For the community reading campaign's 20th anniversary, organizers said they selected a theme to reflect the community’s readiness to move forward after two years of the COVID-19 pandemic.

-The 7 p.m. kickoff event will be held in person at De Anza’s Visual and Performing Arts Center (VPAC) and simultaneously livestreamed by the Commonwealth Club of Silicon Valley.
-UPDATE All in-person seats are now taken, but you can still watch the event online.
+The 7 p.m. kickoff event was held in person at De Anza’s Visual and Performing Arts Center (VPAC) and simultaneously livestreamed by the Commonwealth Club of Silicon Valley.

-Those attending in person can also view a related exhibition in the adjoining Euphrat Museum of Art, which will be open from 6-7 p.m. and after the program until 9 p.m.
+Those attending in person were also welcome to view a related exhibition in the adjoining Euphrat Museum of Art, which will be open from 6-7 p.m. and after the program until 9 p.m.
 The exhibit, "Spaces of Belonging," features art and poetry by five local artists who have been instrumental in creating "spaces of belonging" and inspiring new beginnings.

-During the kickoff event, Mercury News columnist Sal Pizarro will moderate a conversation with this year’s featured authors.
+During the kickoff event, Mercury News columnist Sal Pizarro moderated a conversation with this year’s featured authors.

 Tommy Orange's award-winning novel “There There” follows a dozen characters from Native American communities, exploring their interconnected experiences and heritage as they travel to the Big Oakland Powwow.